Philippine Constitutional Convention of 1971

+Ex-President Diosdado Macapagal presiding over the 1971 Constitutional Convention.

 Historical marker created by the National Historical Commission of the Philippines to commemorate the 50th anniversary of the convention and installed inside the Manila Hotel.

 The Philippine Constitutional Convention of 1971 was called to change the 1935 Constitution of the Philippines.
 The delegates were elected on November 10, 1970, and the convention itself was convened on June 1, 1971.
 It was marked by controversies, including efforts to uphold term limits for incumbent President Ferdinand Marcos, and a bribery scandal in which 14 people, including First Lady Imelda Marcos, were accused of bribing delegates to favor the Marcoses.

 Marcos declared martial law in September 1972, and had 11 opposition delegates arrested.
 The remaining opposition delegates were forced to go either into exile or hiding.
 Within two months, an entirely new draft of the constitution was created from scratch by a special committee.
 The 1973 constitutional plebiscite was called to ratify the new constitution, but the validity of the ratification was brought to question because Marcos replaced the method of voting through secret ballot with a system of viva voce voting by "citizens' assemblies".
 The ratification of the constitution was challenged in what came to be known as the Ratification Cases.